-GENOAK is a neighborhood-to-neighborhood emergency 2-way radio communications network for Oakland, California,
+GENOAK is a community emergency 2-way radio communications network for Oakland, California,

 and surrounding areas, utilizing the General Mobile Radio Service (GMRS)

 Emergency Radio Communications

-In the event of a large-scale emergency such as a major wildfire or earthquake, neighborhood/CERT groups in and around Oakland may need to depend on information and assistance from other nearby neighborhoods.
+In the event of a large-scale emergency such as a major earthquake, wildfire or flood, individuals and community groups in and around Oakland may need to depend on information and assistance from others nearby.
 However, cellular, Internet and landline phone communications may be overloaded or disrupted.
-2-way radio service though, such as the General Mobile Radio Service (GMRS), can facilitate effective communications between neighborhood/CERT groups when other means are unavailable.
+2-way radio service though, such as the General Mobile Radio Service (GMRS), can facilitate effective voice communications when other means are unavailable.

-During and after a disaster a GMRS radio network can enable neighborhood/CERT groups to connect with each other to report on threats and incidents, provide status updates, share resources, mobilize volunteers and coordinate needed assistance.
+During and after a disaster a GMRS radio network can enable Oakland/East Bay communities to connect with each other to report on threats and incidents, provide status updates, share resources, mobilize volunteers and coordinate needed assistance.
 Critical messages can be passed to Oakland’s Emergency Operations Center (EOC) via relays.
 2-way radio communications will also operate during extended power outages (Public Safety Power Shutoffs).

 GENOAK (GMRS Emergency Network – Oakland) is the GMRS radio network service created by the Oakland Firesafe Council’s Oakland Community Preparedness & Response (OCP&R) program.
 Use of an Oakland-based GMRS repeater is provided to OCP&R by the Northern California GMRS Users Group (NCGUG).